 Jack Nicholson is one of Hollywood’s most impressive actors, known for his many scary movies such as The Shining by Stephen King, but so is his house, which has a couple of chilling stories behind it.
 His mansion has been the subject of numerous criminal investigations, and his previous one burned to the ground.
 Rumor has it that the whole area where the house is located is under the influence of a terrible curse.
-But despite this, in the eighties this house became the site of a huge number of large-scale parties.
+But despite this, in the eighties, this house became the site of a huge number of large-scale parties.

 15. Marlon Brando’s Home (12900 Mulholland Drive)

 The mansion where the “Godfather” once lived was built in 1939, designed by architect Paul R. Williams.
 The total area of the house is 464.5 square meters.
 The house has 16 rooms, including six bedrooms and five baths.
-The backyard has a swimming pool, sports field and barbecue area.
+The backyard has a swimming pool, sports field, and barbecue area.
 Brando owned the mansion from 1952 until the mid-1960s.
 It was during this period that several landmark films for the actor’s career came out: “Savages” and “Julius Caesar”.
 In addition to Marlon, the hosts of the house were actor David Carradine and musician Frank Zappa.
-In addition, in this house to visit Marlon visited Marilyn Monroe and Grace Kelly, and Brando himself often took a sunbath near the pool in an Adam costume.
+In addition, in this house visit, Marlon visited Marilyn Monroe and Grace Kelly, and Brando himself often took a sunbath near the pool in an Adam costume.

 14. Mia Farrows Home (809 Roxbury Drive)

 Keeping the Tarzan connection alive, Mia Farrow lived here as a child with her moth Maureen of Sullivan, who was an actress in many early Tarzan films like no one else but Jane.